This is where the work on 'Formula of Algorithm' was started - later to become 'Software Understanding Machine®' (SUM).

 Benjamin is a member of the Advisory Board, Lifeboat Foundation (https://lifeboat.com/ex/bios.benjamin.shapiro)

 Roman Shapiro received his engineering degree from the State University of Aerospace Instrumentation (LIAP), St. Petersburg, Russia and the North-West State Technical University (NWTU) St. Petersburg, Russia.

 Roman has 20 years of experience in the computing field, which includes his experience as a software programmer, VP of Product Engineering, and then CTO at Thinking Software, Inc.

 Roman was responsible for the most technologically advanced functional implementations of Software Understanding Machine® (SUM) and Race Catcher.

-He has over fifty publications in Computer Science, concentrating on Artificial Intelligence, Natural Language Processing and Software Engineering, including the books Artificial Intelligence: A Modern Approach (the leading textbook in the field), Paradigms of AI Programming: Case Studies in Common Lisp, Verbmobil: A Translation System for Face-to-Face Dialog, and Intelligent Help Systems for UNIX.
-He is also the author of the Gettysburg Powerpoint Presentation and the world’s longest palindromic sentence.
+His publications include the books Artificial Intelligence: A Modern Approach (the leading textbook in the field), Paradigms of AI Programming: Case Studies in Common Lisp, Verbmobil: A Translation System for Face-to-Face Dialog, and Intelligent Help Systems for UNIX.
+He is also the author of the Gettysburg Powerpoint Presentation and the world's longest palindromic sentence.